If you require these five things from your child, they will succeed in the world and you will have succeeded as a parent.

 The untimely death of several of celebrities, including former child actor Corey Haim, who were found with prescription pill bottles by their side, has brought the prescription drug abuse epidemic to the limelight.
 If you fear a loved one may be abusing prescription pills, watch for these warning signs and seek immediate help.

-During the time it takes to tape the Dr. Phil show, 180 people in America will attempt suicide.
-Every 90 minutes, a teenager or young adult dies by suicide.
+During the time it takes to tape the Dr. Phil show, almost 200 people in America will attempt suicide.
+According to the American Foundation for Suicide Prevention, in 2015, someone in the U.S. died by suicide every 11.9 minutes.
 Learn the dos and don'ts of talking to a teen who may be planning to take his or her life.

 Suicide is the third leading cause of death among teens.
-Sixty percent say they've thought about suicide, 19.3 percent of high school students say they've seriously considered the act and nine percent admit that they have attempted it at least once.
-If you suspect that your loved one is contemplating taking his or her life, heed the following warning signs.
+If you suspect that your loved one is contemplating taking his or her life, heed the following war

 A recent rise in teen deaths by suicide has parents and educators concerned.
 Is your loved one at risk?
 Dr. Phil sheds light on common myths.